SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Experiment

 \subsection{Experimental Results}

-We comprehensively compare our \method with the recently leading approaches in the two representative synthetic-to-real adaptation scenarios: GTAV $\to$ Cityscapes in TABLE~\ref{table:gta}, and SYNTHIA $\to$ Cityscapes in TABLE~\ref{table:synthetic} and a challenging daytime-to-nighttime transfer scenario: Cityscapes $\to$ Dark Zurich in TABLE~\ref{table:dark_zurich}.
-Additionally, we also give the visualization results of the segmentation maps in Fig.~\ref{Fig_seg_map} and Fig.~\ref{Fig_seg_map_dark}.
-Finally, due to great potentials of Vision Transformer variants in domain adaptive semantic segmentation, we evaluate our framework on above three benchmarks and list the results in TABLE~\ref{table:transformer}.
-We experimentally show that, with famous segmentation models (i.e., DeepLab-V2, SegFormer) and ResNet backbone, our \method attains excellent segmentation performance across daytime and nighttime conditions.
+We comprehensively compare our \method with the recently leading approaches in two representative synthetic-to-real adaptation scenarios: GTAV $\to$ Cityscapes in TABLE~\ref{table:gta}, and SYNTHIA $\to$ Cityscapes in TABLE~\ref{table:synthetic} and a challenging daytime-to-nighttime scenario: Cityscapes $\to$ Dark Zurich in TABLE~\ref{table:dark_zurich}.
+Additionally, we provide some qualitative results in Fig.~\ref{Fig_seg_map} and Fig.~\ref{Fig_seg_map_dark}.
+Next, due to the great potential of Vision Transformer, we evaluate our framework on the above three benchmarks and list results in TABLE~\ref{table:transformer}.
+Last but not least, \method can be applied to domain generalization setting in TABLE~\ref{tab:night_generalization} and detection task in TABLE~\ref{table:detection}.